Post-Newtonian Effective Field Theory Approach to Entanglement Harvesting, Quantum Discord and Bell's Nonlocality Bound Near a Black Hole: Nonlocality Bound

 \subsubsection{Configuration b}

 Here we plot $S_{\rho}$ with $T$ and $r_{1B}$ in \cref{fig:NL32_vs_T,fig:NL32_vs_r1B} respectively.
 We notice the pattern of the nonlocality bound analogous to previously observed: in particular, $S_{\rho}$ is always bounded by $S_{\rm CHSH}=2$.
 It again indicates the local nature of the correlations.
-Thus, the quantum state in Cases II and III is local in Bell's sense but can produce non-classical correlations as the quantum discord is non-vanishing.
+Thus, the quantum state in Cases II and III is local in Bell's sense but can produce nonclassical correlations because quantum discord is nonvanishing.